brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Gradient Boosting Regressor/index.md

 }
 ```

-### Starting and Configuring FastScore
+### Starting and Configuring ModelOp Center

-This step may differ if you're using a custom FastScore deployment.
-If you're just using the  [standard deployment from the Getting Started Guide](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20FastScore/), starting up FastScore is as easy as executing the following command:
+This step may differ if you're using a custom ModelOp Center deployment.
+If you're just using the  [standard deployment from the Getting Started Guide](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20ModelOp%20Center/), starting up ModelOp Center is as easy as executing the following command:

 ``` bash
 docker-compose up -d
 ```

-> The instructions above assume that you already have configured and are currently running a Kafka server set up with topics for the input and output streams, as well as the `notify` topic used by FastScore for asynchronous notifications.
+> The instructions above assume that you already have configured and are currently running a Kafka server set up with topics for the input and output streams, as well as the `notify` topic used by ModelOp Center for asynchronous notifications.
 > In the attached example code, we provide an additional docker-compose file (`kafka-compose.yml`) which will automatically start up Kafka docker containers configured for this example.
 Start the Kafka services from this docker-compose file with
 > ``` bash
 > docker-compose -f kafka-compose.yml up -d
 > ```
-> (You'll need to do this before starting FastScore).
+> (You'll need to do this before starting ModelOp Center).

-Once the FastScore containers are up and running, configure them via the CLI:
+Once the ModelOp Center containers are up and running, configure them via the CLI:

 ``` bash
 fastscore connect https://dashboard-host:8000